RomaKudryavtsev/java-shareit/README.md

 ### Tech stack

-ShareIt adopts a microservices architecture, comprising a server and a gateway for filtering bad requests.
+ShareIt follows a microservices architecture, consisting of a server and a gateway for filtering improper requests.
 Communication between services is made via HTTP using WebClient.

 Server is a REST service built with Spring Boot and Maven, utilizing Lombok and interacting with a PostgreSQL database through an ORM framework (Hibernate).